chainguard-dev/edu/content/chainguard/chainguard-enforce/chainctl-docs/chainctl_config_reset.md

 ### SEE ALSO

-* [chainctl iam invites](/chainguard/chainguard-enforce/chainctl-docs/chainctl_iam_invites/)	 - Manage invite codes that register identities or clusters with Chainguard.
+* [chainctl config](/chainguard/chainguard-enforce/chainctl-docs/chainctl_config/)	 - Local config file commands for chainctl.